 Domestic Violence, Leniency in Domestic Violence, Arrest in Domestic Violence, Mandatory Arrest Policies, Double Arrest, Domestic Violence Prosecution, Evidence Based Prosecution, No-Drop Policies, Judicial Decision Making, Decision Making in Domestic Violence

 Del Valle, Silvana, "Biases in Domestic Violence Criminal Decision Making: Are System Actors Lenient in Domestic Violence Cases?"
 (2011).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 51.
+51.